openremote/documentation/docs/user-guide/manager-ui/manager-ui.md

 | `Units` | Adds a unit to the attribute value, see [composition and options](../assets-and-attributes/assets-agents-and-attributes.md#attribute-descriptor) |
 | `User connected` | Shows all restricted users which have access to this asset, [see](../identity-and-security/realms-users-and-roles.md#restricted-user-realm-role) |

-See the wiki page [explaining all available configuration item options for assets and attributes, and references](../assets-and-attributes/assets-agents-and-attributes.md#asset-type-model).
+See the documentation page [explaining all available configuration item options for assets and attributes, and references](../assets-and-attributes/assets-agents-and-attributes.md#asset-type-model).
 Don't forget to save the asset after making changes.

 ### Create an agent

 Agents are a specific type of asset used to connect to external sensors, actuators, gateways, or services using protocols.
 They are added in the same manner as assets by clicking the `+` in the header of the asset tree.
 This will open a modal that shows the available agent types at the top of the list.
-You will see the generic ones: [HTTP](../agents-protocols/http.md), [Websocket](../agents-protocols/websocket-agent.md), [MQTT](../agents-protocols/mqtt.md), [TCP](../agents-protocols/tcp.md), [UDP](../agents-protocols/udp.md) and [SNMP](../agents-protocols/snmp.md); as well as more specific ones like [Z-wave](../agents-protocols/z-wave), [KNX](../agents-protocols/knx) or [Velbus](https://github.com/openremote/openremote/wiki/User-Guide:-Velbus-Agent-(TCP-IP-or-Socket)).
+You will see the generic ones: [HTTP](../agents-protocols/http.md), [Websocket](../agents-protocols/websocket-agent.md), [MQTT](../agents-protocols/mqtt.md), [TCP](../agents-protocols/tcp.md), [UDP](../agents-protocols/udp.md) and [SNMP](../agents-protocols/snmp.md); as well as more specific ones like [Z-wave](../agents-protocols/z-wave), [KNX](../agents-protocols/knx) or [Velbus](../agents-protocols/velbus.md).
 Once you create an Agent, the agent page will display the relevant attributes, required to establish an actual connection to the external world.

 Some Agents have auto discovery (e.g. Z-wave) or use configuration files (e.g. KNX and Velbus).
 The Agent page will show a discovery button or a file selector.
 Once set correctly the Agent will also create an additional asset/attribute structure for all discovered or configured assets.